-5. Or … hit the pause button on purchases.
+9. Or … hit the pause button on purchases.

-If there’s something your kid really wants that will actually benefit them, then try delayed gratification––a practice which has been proven to make people more successful overall in life.
+If there’s something your kid really wants that will benefit them, then try delayed gratification––a practice that has been proven to make people more successful overall in life.
 Read about The Marshmallow Experiment conducted on kids in relation to delayed gratification here.
-Some purchases like a new bicycle or a great book could provide life-changing experiences for kids, but if they’re able to wait to buy these items, even for a short amount of time, the payoff will be greater and they’ll also learn a valuable life skill.
+Some purchases like a new bicycle or a great book could provide life-changing experiences for kids, but if they’re able to wait to buy these items, even for a short amount of time, the payoff will be greater, and they’ll also learn a valuable life skill.

-7. Ask: “Is it a need or a want?”
+10. Ask: “Is it a need or a want?”

 When your kiddo is having a “gimme” moment, ask him if he “needs” the item in questions or if he “wants” it?
-He’ll most likely instantly know the difference if you explain that you “need” something in order to survive.
+He’ll most likely instantly know the difference if you explain that you “need” something to survive.
 If the item is a want, and you’re okay with buying it, consider saving it for the next holiday gift or having your kid spend their piggy bank money to purchase it.

-9. Monitor, limit and explain media exposure.
+14. Monitor, limit and explain media exposure.

-10. Make thank you cards a habit.
+15. Make thank you cards a habit.